HankMcCoy/minesweeper/README.md

 This is an implementation of Minesweeper using JS and React.js.

+The game is hosted and playable at http://thomasbeirne.com/gameofmines.

 ## To-do
 - [X] Implement correct grid revealment.
 - [ ] Notify on loss.